billu39/git-repo/README.md

 - Code Editory = Word Processor for writing code
 - Repository = Project, or the folder/place where your project is kept
 - GitHub = A website to host your repositories online

+## Git Commands
+- Clone = Bring a repository that is hosted somewhere like Github into a folder on your local machine
+- add = track your files and chagnes in git